scipy/scipy/doc/source/toolchain.rst

  ?
 C11, C17, C++17, C++20
 ================  =======================================================================

-Using C++14 requires bumping the GCC minimal requirement to 5.x, which is under discussion.
-C++17 will require GCC >= 7.
-C11/C17 support will be available as soon as the ``vmImage`` for building SciPy is upgraded to the ``windows-2019`` (which is compatible with currently supported CPython versions and "just" needs to be done).
+For C, C11/C17 support will be available as soon as the ``vmImage`` for building SciPy is upgraded to ``windows-2019`` (which is compatible with currently supported CPython versions and "just" needs to be executed).
+This is because GCC & LLVM support all relevant C11 features with the oldest currently used versions, and C17 is just a bugfix for C11, as mentioned above.

+On the C++ side, since dropping support for Python 2.7, C++11 can be used universally.
+For C++14, Windows is not a restriction anymore since Visual Studio 15.9 (<-> _MSC_VER 19.16, see [8]_), has full support (same for C++17), see [4]_.
+However, using C++14 still requires bumping the GCC minimal requirement to 5.x and C++17 will require GCC >= 7 [4]_.
-Compiler support for C++20 is still under heavy development [4]_.
+Compiler support for C++20 is still under heavy development.

 .. note::